Scalable Link Interface: Alternate-frame rendering (AFR)

 Each GPU renders entire frames in sequence.
 For example, in a two-way setup, one GPU renders the odd frames, the other the even frames, one after the other.
 Finished outputs are sent to the master for display.
 Ideally, this would result in the rendering time being cut by the number of GPUs available.
 In their advertising, Nvidia claims up to 1.9 times the performance of one card with the two-way setup.
 While AFR may produce higher overall framerates than SFR, it also exhibits the temporal artifact known as micro stuttering, which may affect frame rate perception.
 It is noteworthy that while the frequency at which frames arrive may be doubled, the time to produce the frame is not reduced – which means that AFR is not a viable method of reducing input lag.

 SLI antialiasing

-Two Nvidia GTX 690 in an SLI configuration.

 This is a standalone rendering mode that offers up to double the antialiasing performance by splitting the antialiasing workload between the two graphics cards, offering superior image quality.
 One GPU performs an antialiasing pattern which is slightly offset to the usual pattern (for example, slightly up and to the right), and the second GPU uses a pattern offset by an equal amount in the opposite direction (down and to the left).
 Compositing both the results gives higher image quality than is normally possible.
 This mode is not intended for higher frame rates, and can actually lower performance, but is instead intended for games which are not GPU-bound, offering a clearer image in place of better performance.
 When enabled, SLI antialiasing offers advanced antialiasing options: SLI 8×, SLI 16×, and SLI 32× (for quad SLI systems only).